 We can think of this age as “heads,” and that age as “tails.”
 Heads is this age of time – and tails is that age of eternity.
 They are total opposites, yet they exist simultaneously.
 We experience whichever side is up.
 The other side is hidden, but that doesn’t mean it’s not there.

-I don’t agree with the Sadducees that “that age” does not exist.
-They are ignoring the fact that in a dualistic world, if there’s a “this,” there must be a “that.”
+The Sadducees were ignoring the fact that in a dualistic world, if there’s a “this,” there must be a “that.”
 If there is this age, there must be that age.
 If we must marry and have children in this age of time because we die, then we must not need to in that age of eternity because we don’t die.
+This is not That.

-The Sadducees didn’t believe in angels or Spirits.
-According to them, there is no such thing as a spiritual world: what you see is what you get.
-We know more now then the people of Jesus’ time.
+We know more now than the people of Jesus’ time.
 Science has revealed to us that everything in the universe is made up of either matter or energy, and just like day and night, they transform into each other in never-ending cycles.

 In this age of time, we experience ourselves as this body made of matter but on the flip side, in that age of eternity, we experience ourselves as something like energy.
 If we’re part of this never-ending cycle of transformation, from flesh to spirit and from spirit to flesh, maybe that’s why to God, we are all alive.

-We certainly do know and understand more now than people did back in Jesus’ time.
-Yet, the more we learn, the more we scratch our heads and realize how much we don’t know about the Great Mystery of Life.
+We may know and understand more now than people did back in Jesus’ time, but the more we know, the more we scratch our heads and realize how much more we don’t know about the Great Mystery of Life.
 Nevertheless, we love to debate what we think we know.

 That’s why Luke included this debate in his Gospel.
+It’s a serious topic.
 It’s critical to the gospel message because if there is no resurrection, then Jesus didn’t resurrect from the dead, and there’s no salvation.
-Yet throughout the Old and New Testaments, God promises salvation for people of faith who wait on him.

-If we are part of this never-ending cycle of transformation, then we don’t need to fear death.
-We don’t die; we transform.
+We are part of a never-ending cycle of transformation, so we don’t need to fear death.
+We don’t die.
+We transform.
 But that doesn’t mean that we shouldn’t take care of our bodies.
-We are all here for a purpose, and we can’t fulfill that purpose very well unless we keep our physical vehicle healthy.
+We are here for a purpose, and we can’t fulfill that purpose very well unless we keep our physical vehicle healthy.

 As humans beings we also naturally have desires, but it’s our responsibility to keep our desires properly balanced.
 We must be willing to let go of everything that belongs to this age.